Keerthi0206/expense-reimbursement-tracker/docs/reflection.md

 - **SQLite locally, Postgres in production** - `DATABASE_URL` comes from the environment either way, so it's a config switch, not a code change.
 I tested the concurrency fix below against an actual Postgres instance rather than assuming SQLite behavior would carry over.
 - **Alembic over `create_all`** - I hit this the hard way mid-project: a schema change broke an existing local database with no way to fix it short of wiping it.
 Migrations give you an upgrade path instead.
 I tested both directions, up and down before trusting it.
 - **JWT over sessions** - simpler for a small API, no session store to run.
 The tradeoff is no server-side revocation before the token expires which is fine for a demo and wouldn't be for production.
-- **Atomic updates instead of read-then-write for status changes** — concurrency testing turned up a race where two simultaneous requests could double-approve the same thing.
+- **Atomic updates instead of read-then-write for status changes** - concurrency testing turned up a race where two simultaneous requests could double-approve the same thing.
 Every transition is a single conditional `UPDATE` now.
 - **OCR stays a suggestion, never auto-fills** - the brief asked for this and it's the right call anyway: accuracy depends a lot on image quality (I tested this directly a rough bitmap font garbled several characters, a clean font was perfect) so treating it as a suggestion rather than a fact is the honest way to build it.
 - **The second-approval rule lives in one small module**, not scattered if-statements, so "which requests need a second sign-off" is a single policy decision you can point to.
-- **Email is pluggable, not required** — it's a working integration (it does attempt SMTP and fails gracefully without credentials), but nothing in the app depends on it, since I don't have real credentials to test actual delivery with.
+- **Email is pluggable, not required** - it's a working integration (it does attempt SMTP and fails gracefully without credentials), but nothing in the app depends on it, since I don't have real credentials to test actual delivery with.

 ## What I'd Do Differently

-- Didn't attempt cloud deployment or CD — both need real hosting accounts, and that felt like something to set up with the person actually running the demo, not to rush through unattended
+- Didn't attempt cloud deployment or CD, both need real hosting accounts and that felt like something to set up with the person actually running the demo not to rush through unattended
-- Skipped monitoring (Sentry or similar) for the same reason — needs a real account to be worth more than a stub
+- Skipped monitoring (Sentry or similar) for the same reason, needs a real account to be worth more than a stub
-- Receipt storage should move to something like S3 with signed URLs for an actual deployment; local disk is fine for a demo
+- Receipt storage should move to something like S3 with signed URLs for an actual deployment, local disk is fine for a demo
-- Categories and budget thresholds are fixed in code — an admin should be able to configure those
+- Categories and budget thresholds are fixed in code, an admin should be able to configure those
-- E2E coverage is currently three critical-path tests; there's room to grow that
+- E2E coverage is currently three critical-path tests there's room to grow that

 ## AI Tools Used

-I used Claude throughout — scaffolding the backend and frontend, writing tests, working through each Tier 2 area.
-I ran and checked the output rather than taking it on faith: measured actual query counts to confirm an N+1 fix worked (19 down to 2), caught a route-ordering bug by hitting the endpoint before it shipped, tested the migration path in both directions against a live database file, and found a logging bug — Alembic's own setup was quietly overriding the app's — by looking at what the logs actually printed, not by assuming the code was right.
-I made the calls on what to prioritize given the timeline, the two-tier approval design, and SQLite vs. Postgres, and went through the security-sensitive pieces myself — RBAC, file validation, rate limiting, the atomic-transition fix — including trying to break them on purpose rather than trusting they'd hold up.
+I used Claude as a coding partner throughout the hackathon for scaffolding, debugging and tests, while making the key engineering decisions and validating everything myself.
+I verified the N+1 fix (19 queries down to 2), caught a route-ordering bug before release, tested database migrations in both directions and identified a logging configuration issue through actual output.
+I also personally reviewed and stress-tested security-sensitive areas like RBAC, file validation, rate limiting and atomic transitions, while prioritizing work based on the timeline, approval flow and SQLite/Postgres requirements.